NandhakishorVR/NandhakishorVR/README.md

 # 💫 About Me:
 Hi there!
-I'm Nandha kishor VR
+I'm Nandha Kishor VR — I enjoy building smart things with Python and React, and I'm diving deep into the world of AI.

 ## 🌐 Socials: